 That’s right, this is the Lake Michigan tip of the storm that sank the Edmund Fitzgerald in Lake Superior the same day.
 The significance of all that of course is the unexpected opportunity to work in another Gordon Lightfoot line.
 Does anyone know where the love of God goes, when the waves turn the minutes to hours?

-From the shore the waves looked pretty big.
 From the top of the lighthouse they still looked pretty big.

 Until recently, we’ve slept quite well aboard Misty Pearl without incident.
 About a week ago though—at 3 a.m.—someone was shrieking “Help!
 Help!” and banging on the hull.
 Clearly some woman was dying.
 The below-deck hallway isn’t particularly wide, and there are odd angles and steps to get to the salon and out to see what’s happening.
-It’s hard enough to avoid what we call boat bruises in broad daylight; at night it’s impossible.
+It’s hard enough for klutzes like us to avoid what we call boat bruises in broad daylight; at night it’s impossible.
 So hearts racing we leapt up and bounced off the corners like groggy pinballs (but without the pleasing electronic sound of scoring points).
 Turned out Mallory was having a bad dream.
 Relieved, but still tough to fall back asleep.